FORMA-UniGe/forma-unige.github.io/README.md

     "bio": "The bio of the speaker, this can be as long as we want", "image": "A picture of the speaker, or about the topic of the seminar to be stored inside the images/seminars folder (put ./images/seminars/default.jpg if no image is present)", "when": "Full date of the seminar",
-    "where": "Where the seminar is going to be"
+    "where": "Where the seminar is going to be", "slides": "Path to the PDF file containing the slides of the talk (it should be put in ./data/slides/)" }
-}
 ```